infinityarpan/multiagentic-hybrid-chat-app/README.md

 ### Database Design
 - **Why PostgreSQL?**
   - PostgreSQL is a robust relational database that supports extensions like PGVector for vector storage.
+  - When integrated with LangChain, it provides a powerful solution for persistent memory.
   - This facilitates a unified infrastructure for maintenance and scalability.

 ### API Design